rcook/beginning-practical-haskell/part03.md

 ### Exhaustiveness of pattern matches

-This example illustrates another important aspect of pattern matching, namely _exhaustiveness_ of our pattern matching.
+This example illustrates another important aspect of pattern matching, namely _exhaustiveness_.
 Let's change our `main` function to the following to illustrate this:

 ```haskell
 main :: IO ()